INDICATION

 BIKTARVY® is indicated as a complete regimen for the treatment of HIV-1 infection in adult and pediatric patients weighing ≥14 kg who have no antiretroviral (ARV) treatment history or to replace the current ARV regimen in those who are virologically suppressed (HIV-1 RNA <50 copies per mL) on a stable ARV regimen with no history of treatment failure and no known resistance to any component of BIKTARVY.

-Please see below for Important Safety Information for BIKTARVY.
+Important Safety Information

 BOXED WARNING: POST TREATMENT ACUTE EXACERBATION OF HEPATITIS B